New Media

 25/02/09

-The aim of this session was to work with 3D modeling with the goal of uploading finished models on to Google 3D Warehouse, a database full of interesting 3D models created by SketchUp users which are available to share with others.
+a database full of interesting 3D models created by SketchUp users which are available to share with others.
 We even used the applications in 3D Warehouse to add some of our favourite things into the models, such as TV's and games.

 The group worked on creating 3D shapes using tools to create models such as houses, Liverpool One, and even a Cathedral, and used colour and texture tools to create different effects and a realistic appearance, such as brickwork on a house.